Historic England Heritage Practice Courses

 For further details, including details of how to book your free place, see the links to Eventbrite below:

-The course is intended for those already working in archaeology or buildings conservation who wish to develop an understanding of differing survey techniques.
+The course is intended to introduce the disciplines of metric survey and photography for those already working in archaeology or buildings conservation who wish to develop an understanding of differing survey techniques.